aravind-ramaswami/arr229/lab6.md

 I tuned the PID loop to get these gains: kp = 0.04, ki = 0.0001, kd = 0.01

 Here are some videos of the PID loop working and the corresponding data in the Jupyter Notebook.
-In some of these plots, the angle jumps from -180 to 180, this is because of the range of the DMP.
 You can see that the steady-state error of the car is very low and there is very little overshoot in my controller outputs.

 Run 1: initial = 0, setpoint = 60, final angle = 61.74